vtex-apps/io-documentation/docs/en/Recipes/store/making-your-new-app-version-publicly-available.md

 If you’re **sure about all the changes** that you’ve done to your development workspace, it’s time to **release** a new version of your app.

-We’ll use the `vtex release {major/minor/patch}` command to release the version in the app’s `manifest.json` according to the SemVer (semantic versioning) best practices, updating the app's CHANGELOG.md, assigning commit tags and sending the performed changes to the app's repository.
+We’ll use the `vtex release {major/minor/patch}` command to increment the version in the app’s `manifest.json` according to the SemVer (semantic versioning) best practices, update the app's `CHANGELOG.md`, create a release commit and a release tag and finally send the performed changes to the app's repository.

 If you desire to release a beta version, you should run `vtex release {major/minor/patch} beta` in your terminal.
 This command will perform the same activities as the previous one, the difference being that you’ll be launching the app’s beta version.